Welcome to SKILLDriver

 Objective:Update the online content and publish as a printed book.

-At the same time, a publisher had already shown an interest, and the Mind Driving book was published in 2006.
-The trade-off, though, was suspension of the original online book.
+Among the excellent feedback to the online book were many requests to put the material into print.
+At the same time, a publisher had already shown an interest, and the book Mind Driving was published in 2006.
+Though this also meant suspension of the online version.

 See the Mind Driving page for: